Roger Deakins is a cinematographer who has been working in the film industry for over forty years.

 The Shawshank Redemption (1994)

-The Shawshank Redemption is a 1994 film that tells the story of Andy Dufresne (played by Tim Robbins), a former banker who is sentenced to life in Shawshank State Prison for the murder of his wife and her lover, a crime he did not commit.
+The film tells the story of Andy Dufresne (played by Tim Robbins), a former banker who is sentenced to life in Shawshank State Penitentiary for the murder of his wife and her lover, a crime he did not commit.

 Nineteen Eighty-Four (1984)